dmoskovenko/ft_printf/cheat_sheet.md

 			  For floating point types, this has no effect.[????????];
 	ll		- For integer types, causes printf to expect a long long-sized integer argument;
 	L		- For floating point types, causes printf to expect a long double argument;

+	Flags:

+	#		- The value should be converted to an ``alternate form''.
+For c, d, i, n, p, s, and u conver-
+			sions, this option has no effect.
+For o conversions, the precision of the number is increased to force the first character of the output string to a zero.
+For x and X conver- sions, a non-zero result has the string `0x' (or `0X' for X conversions) prepended to it.
+			For a, A, e, E, f, F, g, and G conversions, the result will always contain a decimal point, even if no digits follow it (normally, a decimal point appears in the results of those con- versions only if a digit follows).
+For g and G conversions, trailing zeros are not removed from the result as they would otherwise be.

+	0		- Zero padding.
+For all conversions except n, the converted value is padded on the left with zeros rather than blanks.
+If a precision is given with a numeric conversion (d, i, o, u, i, x, and X), the 0 flag is ignored.

+	-		- A negative field width flag; the converted value is to be left adjusted on the field bound- ary.
+Except for n conversions, the converted value is padded on the right with blanks, rather than on the left with blanks or zeros.
+A - overrides a 0 if both are given.

+	+		-   A sign must always be placed before a number produced by a signed conversion.
+A + overrides a space if both are used.

+	" "		-  A blank should be left before a positive number produced by a signed conversion (a, A, d, e, E, f, F, g, G, or i).